zucchinidev/cf-networking-onboarding/asgs/001-user-workflow.markdown

 ## What
 Application Security Groups (ASGs) are a collection of egress (outbound) rules that specify the protocols, ports, and IP ranges where applications can send traffic.
 ASGs define rules that *allow* traffic.
-They are a whitelist, not a blacklist.
+They are an allow-list, not a block-list.
 Diego Cells use these ASGs to filter and log outbound network traffic.

 When applications are staging, there need to be ASGs permissive enough to allow